MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 #### API Errors

-The errors could be caught in this function include:
+The errors that could be caught in this function include:

 | Error Case                                            | Error Category   | Handling Module | Error Handling                              |
 | ----------------------------------------------------- | ---------------- | --------------- | ------------------------------------------- |